wklsh/monorepo-yarn-workspaces-nextjs/README.md

     - Install NEXT-IMAGES with `yarn add next-images`
     - Install next-transpile-modules with `yarn add next-transpile-modules`
 - **Back in root**
-    - If its not already installed, go ahead and add workspace-tools with `yarn plugin import workspace-tools`.
+    - If its not already installed, add workspace-tools with `yarn plugin import workspace-tools`.
 This allows us to run `yarn workspaces foreach` commands
     - **Remove example webapp from the apps folder**